-Short term prescriptions; medications such as the short term use of antibiotics or painkillers can be administered only if the parent/guardian fill out the 'parental consent form for administering medicine' form.
+Short term prescriptions; medications such as the short term use of antibiotics or painkillers can be administered only if the parent/guardian complete the 'parental consent for administering medicine' form.
 Parents can obtain the form from the office on the first day of requesting the medicine to be administered at school.
 The office is to pass the forms and medication to the person responsible for Medicine at school, currently Mrs King.
 The copy of the Administering Medicine at Schools form must be kept in the medicine file, also one copy needs to be kept with the medication.
 Medication may be administered in school if it is required to be taken four (4) times a day.
-Classroom staff should encourage parents to administer all other medicine at home.
-All medication administered in school must be prescription medicine, prescribed by a doctor and obtained from the pharmacy, clearly labelled with the child's name and address.
+All other medicine should be administered at home.
+All medication administered in school must be clearly labelled with the child's name.

-Medications that need to be kept in the fridge can be stored in the office.
+Medications that need to be kept in the fridge must be stored in the office fridge.